The Slave name of Muhammad Ali

 The numbers mentioned above only concern the African continent.
 Islamic slavery as a whole was, again similar to European slavery, much larger if we look beyond Africa and take into account the Ottoman and Barbary slavery on European and West-Asian territory, or the Islamic states that conquered large parts of India and practiced slavery there for centuries.
 Many Christians, for instance, have been enslaved by different Islamic states.
 Historian Robert C. Davis estimates this number at a minimum of 1 million slaves between 1530 and 1780 alone, during the Barbary slave trade.

 The first Islamic countries began to move towards abolition around 1850.
 For some Arab countries this process didn’t finish until the second half of the twentieth century, ironically around the time of Muhammad Ali’s conversion.
-Abolition was mainly prompted by pressure from a number of West-European countries who, not too long before, had begun to abolish slavery on their own accord.
+Abolition was mainly prompted by pressure from a number of West-European countries which, not too long before, had begun to abolish slavery on their own accord.
 Unfortunately, an Islamic variant of the Christian abolition movement was virtually non-existent.
-This is why, according to many scholars, diplomatic pressure from Europa was crucial.
+This is why, according to many scholars, diplomatic pressure from Europe was crucial.

 Bernard Lewis shared this opinion.
-In his influential work, he wrote that abolition was not likely to have come from the Muslim world because slavery is so imbedded in Islam’s social system.
+In his influential work, he wrote that abolition was not likely to have come from the Muslim world because slavery is so embedded in Islam’s social system.
 Historian William Clarence-Smith in his work, Islam and the abolition of slavery, mentions a long list of orientalists and other scholars who seem to agree with Lewis.
 But then, with a fair amount of stretching and pulling, he counters this by providing a second list, almost equal in size, of colleagues who supposedly disagree.
 See the following footnote for a brief analysis of what the author calls ‘orientalist contradictions’.
 It seems evident that no historian would suggest that there wasn’t a single Islamic voice against slavery.
 Rather, most conclude that abolition primarily had to come from the West with its fast-growing and goal-oriented abolition movements and their ability to reach beyond the borders of their own empires.

 Christian theory and practice